CryptoGrilsFinance/community-hub/docs/crypto/eth-new-user-guide.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZIGUC9JAAw8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 After MetaMask is setup, you now have your own wallet address (0x......).
-You can go to Gemini and send your acquired ETH to your new wallet address.
+You can go to your [SPANK.live](https://spank.live) SpankPay card and send your acquired BOOTY 🍑 to your new wallet address (remember it will automatically convert to ETH).
+Likewise with ETH if you just bought from Gemini.
 This should take about a minute and you will see the ETH show up in your MetaMask wallet.

 ## Setup Mobile Wallet (optional)